Fire has shaped the evolution of Australia’s landscapes and native species over millions of years.

-Wildfires that often start in hot, dry, windy weather can quickly burn through weeds and undergrowth, gaining momentum to reach into tree canopies, destroying nesting hollows and food sources, killing small mammals and devastating ecosystems.
+Bushfires often start in hot, dry, windy weather and can quickly burn through weeds and undergrowth, gaining enough momentum to reach into tree canopies, destroying nesting hollows and food sources, killing small mammals and devastating ecosystems.

-We also create strategic fire breaks that help control prescribed burns and can restrict the spread and movement of large wildfires.
+We also create strategic fire breaks that help control prescribed burns and can restrict the spread and movement of large bushfires.

-The impact of wildfires can be confronting.
+The impact of bushfires can be confronting.
 Millions of animals perish, and the ones that survive are left without crucial cover and susceptible to attacks by predators – especially feral cats.